A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Introduction

-A domain $\Omega$ is said to be \textit{rigid} if this question holds true for any one-parameter families $(\Omega_{\tau})_{\tau\in I}$ with $\Omega_0=\Omega$.
-One can also impose further conditions on the deformations: in our case, we impose that the domains $\Omega_{\tau}$ have a \textit{dihedral symmetry}, namely that they are axis-symmetric and centrally symmetric.
+A domain $\Omega$ is said to be \emph{rigid} if Question~2 holds for any one-parameter family $(\Omega_{\tau})_{\tau \in I}$ with $\Omega_0 = \Omega$.
+One can impose further conditions on the deformations; in our case, we require the domains $\Omega_{\tau}$ to have \emph{dihedral symmetry}, {\it i.e.}, to be both axis-symmetric and centrally symmetric.

-This is a local rigidity problem: if true, it means that in the neighborhood of a given strictly convex domain, the length spectrum completely determines the shape up to isometries.
-In the setting of one-parameter families of domains, Hezari and Zelditch \cite{HezariZelditch} provided a positive answer for analytic Laplace isospectral deformations of ellipses which preserve biaxial reflectional symmetries, as well as flatness of the corresponding variations in the $\mathscr{C}^{\infty}$ setting.
-These results were further extended by Popov and Topalov \cite{PopovTopalov1}.
-In the same context of deformations, De Simoi, Kaloshin, and Wei \cite{DKW} proved that the only $\mathscr C^8$-smooth one-parameter families of domains sufficiently close to a disk are deformations by translations and rotations -- trivial deformations. recent developments around integrable billiards and Birkhoff's conjecture \cite{Bialy, KaloshinKoudjinan, KaloshinSorrentino, Koval} imply that the only sufficiently smooth isospectral deformations of an ellipse itself are trivial.

-In this paper we prove that this holds true even in a neighborhood of an ellipse: